Concentric transmon qubit featuring fast tunability and an anisotropic magnetic dipole moment

 We propose the concentric transmon as a suitable candidate to establish a direct inductive $\hat Z$ coupling between neighboring qubits.
 Since the area of the magnetic flux loop is large, the magnetic dipole moment of our qubit is strongly enhanced as compared to conventional transmon designs where it is typically negligible.
-For two concentric transmon qubits separated by $150\,\mathrm{\mu m}$, we analytically calculate a maximum mutual inductance $M_{ij}=31\,\mathrm{pH}$ by applying the double integral Neumann formula \cite{Jackson1962}.
-Comparing the ratio $M_{ij}/L\sim 0.5\%$ to the ratio $\beta=C_g/C\sim 10\%$, typical for cQED circuits and corresponding to a $100\,\mathrm{MHz}$ coupling, we estimate an inductive $\hat Z$ coupling up to $g_z ^{ind}/2\pi\sim 5\,\mathrm{MHz}$.
-Here, $L=6.3\,\mathrm{nH}$ is the total qubit inductance and $\beta$ denotes the ratio of coupling capacitance $C_g$ to total qubit capacitance $C$.
-At the given qubit distance, the capacitive coupling is simulated to be in the order of $40\,\mathrm{MHz}$ and therefore less than a factor of ten higher compared to the inductive coupling.
+For two concentric transmon qubits separated by $50\,\mathrm{\mu m}$, we estimate an inductive $\hat Z$ coupling in the range of $g_z ^{ind}/2\pi\sim 1\,\mathrm{MHz}$ for an operation point where the flux dependent qubit spectrum has a large slope \cite{Supp2017}.
+The mutual inductance is calculated by applying the double integral Neumann formula \cite{Jackson1962}.
+At the given qubit distance, the capacitive coupling is simulated to be in the order of $15\,\mathrm{MHz}$.
 To further increase the $\hat Z$ coupling, the qubit geometry can be adapted to enhance the mutual inductance.
 Especially for neighboring qubits being detuned in frequency, the $\hat Z$ coupling may dominate the effective transversal capacitive coupling.
-Since the mutual inductance vanishes completely for adjacent qubits arranged at a relative rotation angle of $\pi/2$ and is reduced by more than an order of magnitude when their Josephson junctions are aligned, the concentric transmon geometry allows for a site-selective $\hat Z$ coupling.
+Since the effective mutual inductance vanishes completely for adjacent qubits arranged at a relative rotation angle of $\pi/2$ and is altered when their Josephson junctions are aligned, the concentric transmon geometry allows for a site-selective $\hat Z$ coupling.
 We consider this scheme as highly promising for the field of quantum simulation, for instance in the context of implementing Ising spin models.
 Patterning an array of concentric transmon qubits featuring $\hat X$ and $\hat Z$ coupling along two orthogonal directions while exploiting the strongly reduced off-site inductive interaction may be a route to implement a quantum neural network, which is a powerful tool in quantum computation \cite{Schuld2014}.

 In conclusion, we introduced a planar tunable qubit design based on a superconducting circuit that we call concentric transmon.
 The observed qubit lifetimes and coherence times are in the order of $10\,\mathrm{\mu s}$ and thereby competitive with conventional transmon geometries.
 The qubit lifetime is Purcell limited by its readout resonator and the flux bias line.
 Radiative loss, which is an intrinsic loss channel to the geometry, is demonstrated to be limiting only above $\sim 100\,\mathrm{\mu s}$, evincing the potential of the reported architecture.
 A major advantage of our approach is the straightforward fabrication process.
 We demonstrated full tomographic control of our quantum circuit and discuss the high potential of the presented qubit design for the implementation of a direct site-selective $\hat Z$ coupling between neighboring qubits, being a pending quest in quantum simulation.